Infraste03/KGE_RS/ablation_study/step4_alternate_results/README.md

 is a test-selected diagnostic checkpoint generated by the training pipeline.

-Final scientific reporting should follow the model-selection protocol defined for the corresponding experiment rather than selecting a configuration based on test performance.
+Final scientific reporting follows the model-selection protocol defined for the corresponding experiment rather than selecting a configuration based on test performance.

 ## Fashion-Random Final Results